the-mars-rover/cos_730_project/README.md

 </p>

 This project was completed as part of the COS730 (Software Engineering) module at the University of Pretoria.
-The project entails the implementation of the Invite Only Platform which is access-control an access-control system allowing users to define access measures for a space and scan identification documents of persons wishing to enter the space to determine if they should be allowed entry.
+The project entails the implementation of the Invite Only Platform which is an access-control system allowing users to define access measures for a space and scan identification documents of persons wishing to enter the space to determine if they should be allowed entry.